China eases controls, shows no sign of end of 'zero COVID' - ExBulletin

 China eases controls, shows no sign of end of ‘zero COVID’

-BEIJING (AP) China is relaxing some of the world’s toughest virus checks and authorities say newer variants are weaker.
-But they have yet to say when they might end a zero-COVID strategy that confines millions to their homes and sparks protests and demands for President Xi Jinping to resign.
+China is easing some of the world’s toughest anti-COVID controls, saying new coronavirus variants are weaker.
+But authorities have yet to say when they might end the country’s zero-COVID strategy, which continues to confine millions to their homes and has sparked recent protests and called on President Xi Jinping to step down.

-On Monday, commuters in Beijing and at least 16 other cities were allowed to board buses and subways without testing for the virus in the previous 48 hours for the first time in months.
-Industrial hubs, including Guangzhou near Hong Kong, have reopened markets and businesses and lifted most movement restrictions while maintaining restrictions on infected neighborhoods.
+On Monday, for the first time in months, commuters in Beijing and at least 16 other cities were allowed to board buses and subways without testing negative for coronavirus in the previous 48 hours.
+Industrial hubs including Guangzhou, near Hong Kong, have reopened markets and businesses and lifted most restrictions on movement, while maintaining restrictions on infected neighborhoods.

-The government last week announced plans to vaccinate millions of people in their 70s and 80s, a condition for ending zero-COVID restrictions which keep most visitors from China and have disrupted global manufacturing and trade.
+The government last week announced plans to vaccinate millions of people in their 70s and 80s, a condition for ending zero-COVID restrictions that have kept most visitors out of China and disrupted manufacturing and trade. global.

-This has boosted hopes for a speedy end to zero COVID.
-But health experts and economists warn it will take until mid-2023 and possibly 2024 before vaccination rates are high enough and hospitals are ready to deal with a possible outbreak of infections. .
+This raised hopes for a quick end to the zero tolerance policy.
+But health experts and economists warn it will take until mid-2023 and possibly 2024 before vaccination rates are high enough and hospitals are ready to deal with a possible rash of infections. .

 China is not yet ready for a rapid reopening, Morgan Stanley economists said in a report on Monday.
-We expect continued containment measures. … Restrictions could still tighten dynamically in lower-tier cities if hospitalizations increase.
+We expect continued containment measures.
+Restrictions could dynamically tighten further in lower-tier cities if hospitalizations increase.

 The changes follow protests demanding an end to zero COVID, but are in line with previous Communist Party promises to reduce disruption by easing quarantine and other restrictions.
-The changes were highly publicized in a possible attempt to assuage public anger, but there is no indication whether any changes might have been made in response to protests in Shanghai and other cities.
+The changes were highly publicized in a possible attempt to assuage public anger, but it is not acknowledged that any of the changes could have come in response to protests in Shanghai and other cities.

-China is the only major country still trying to stamp out transmission as the United States and others ease restrictions and try to live with the virus that has killed at least 6.6 million people and infected nearly 650 million.
+China is the only major country still trying to eradicate transmission, while the United States and others have eased restrictions to try to live with the virus, which has led to the death of at least 6.6 million people and infected nearly 650 million.

-The protests began on November 25 after at least 10 people were killed in a fire in a building in Urumqi in the northwest.
-Authorities have denied suggestions that firefighters or victims were stranded by locked doors or other virus checks.
+Protests in China began on November 25 after at least 10 people died in a fire at a building in Urumqi, in the northwest.
+Authorities have denied suggestions that victims were prevented from escaping or firefighters responding with locked doors or other virus checks.
 But the disaster became a hotbed of public frustration.

-Ahead of the protests, the Communist Party promised to make zero COVID less costly and disruptive, but said it was sticking to the overall containment strategy.
+Before the protests, the Communist Party promised to make zero COVID less costly and less disruptive, but said it was sticking to the overall containment strategy.

 Authorities say they are further optimizing controls and warn the country must remain vigilant.

-China faces new situations and tasks due to weakening pathogenicity of the latest omicron variant, a vice premier in charge of the anti-virus campaign, Sun Chunlan, said last week.
+China is facing new situations and tasks due to weakening pathogenicity of the latest variant of Omicron, a vice premier in charge of anti-COVID campaign Sun Chunlan said last week.
 She said China has effective diagnosis and treatment and has vaccinated more than 90% of its population.

-The ruling party is trying to balance epidemic prevention, economic stability and security for development, Sun said at a conference with health officials on Wednesday, according to the official Xinhua news agency.
+The government in Shanghai, the country’s financial capital, announced that visitors to most venues would only have to show a negative coronavirus test last week instead of the previous two days.
+Schools, hospitals and bars will still require a test within the last 48 hours.

 Despite the changes, Beijing and other cities are telling some residents to stay home or applying other restrictions to infected neighborhoods.